Ubspy/Robotics-Tutorial/exercises/exercise-3/README.md

 As before, please only use the information I provide in the repository to help you, there are plenty of palindrome algorithms out there but looking those up won't help you learn.

 Don't forget the properties of strings we learned: you can get the length of a string, and you can get the value of any character in a string

+## Rules
+* You cannot use any weird string methods like reversing a string, keep to what we talked about in the guide

 ## Examples
 Your output doesn't need to look exactly like mine, but it should be somewhat similar: